On $r$-to-$p$ norms of random matrices with nonnegative entries: Asymptotic normality and $\ell_\infty$-bounds for the maximizer: Proof outline

 \paragraph*{Step 2: Approximating the $r\to p$ norm.} The next step is to construct a suitable approximation of $\|A_n\|_{r\to p}$.
 With the strong bound in Theorem~\ref{thm:maximizer-vector}, a natural choice would be to approximate $\|A_n\|_{r\to p}$ by $\| A_n n^{-1/r} \1\|_{p}$.
 However, such an approximation turns out to be insufficient on the CLT-scale.
 To this end, we use a nonlinear power iteration for finding $r\to p$ norms, introduced by Boyd~\cite{Boyd74}.
 We start the power iteration from the vector $\vv^{(0)}_n:=n^{-1/r}\1$.
-The rate of convergence of this power-method depends on the proximity of $\vv^{(0)}_n$ to $\vv_n$ (which we now have from Theorem~\ref{thm:maximizer-vector}), and the second largest eigenvalue of $A_n$ (for which we use existing results from \cite{LS18, EKYY13, AEK19}).
+We show that the rate of convergence of this power-method depends on the proximity of $\vv^{(0)}_n$ to $\vv_n$ (which we now have from Theorem~\ref{thm:maximizer-vector}), and the second largest eigenvalue of $A_n$ (for which we use existing results from \cite{LS18, EKYY13, AEK19}).
 Our ansatz is that after only one step of Boyd's nonlinear power iteration, we arrive at a suitable approximation of $\opern$.
 For any $k\geq 1$, $t\in \R$, and $\xx = (x_1,\ldots, x_n)$, define $ \psi_k(t):= |t|^{k-1}\sgn(t)$, and $\Psi_k(\xx)= (\psi_k(x_i))_{i=1}^n.$ Then we show that (see Proposition~\ref{prop:norm-approximation}) the quantity \begin{eq} \|A_n\|_{r\to p}\approx \eta(A_n) := \frac{\|A_n\Psi_{r^*}(A_n^T\Psi_p(A_n\1))\|_{p}}{\|\Psi_{r^*}(A_n^T\Psi_p(A_n\1))\|_r}, \end{eq} where $r^* := r/(r-1)$ denotes the H\"{o}lder conjugate of $r$, provides the required approximation to $\opern$.
-As in Step~1, we also first show this approximation for a deterministic sequence of matrices satisfying certain conditions, and then show that the random matrices we consider satisfy these conditions.
+As in Step~1, we also first show this approximation for a deterministic sequence of matrices satisfying certain conditions, and then show that the random matrices we consider almost surely satisfy these conditions.

 \paragraph*{Step 3: Establishing asymptotic normality.} The final step is to prove the asymptotic normality of the sequence $\{\eta(A_n)\}_{n \in \N}$.
-This is a non-linear function, and as it turns out, the state-of-the-art approaches to prove CLT do not apply directly in our case.
-For that reason, we resort to a direct approach using Taylor expansion to obtain the limit law.
+This is a nonlinear function, and as it turns out, the state-of-the-art approaches to prove CLT do not apply directly in our case.
+For that reason, we resort to an elementary approach using Taylor expansion to obtain the limit law.
 Loosely speaking, we show that

 which after appropriate centering and scaling yields the CLT result as stated in Theorem~\ref{thm:asymptotic-normality}.